 The name Levana comes from the Latin word "levare," which means "to lift" a newborn child.
 Levana is also the Roman goddess of childbirth.
 Two reasons the company chose its name.
 Levana has been around for almost 20 years designing products to help families.

-Wearable monitors are arguably more reliable than the sensor pads that go under a baby's mattress.
-Because the baby wears the device it is impossible for them to roll out of the field of coverage like the sensor pad models.
-This device seems to be similar to others like it with fewer false alarms and restless nights of getting up to check on a perfectly fine infant.
-The problem here is when and if there is a false alarm you now have a very loud alarm going off inside your baby's nursery which is not adjustable and could be upsetting for your little one who might have been in a deep sleep and is now awake and crying.
-While we can all agree a crying baby is better than one having any kind of breathing issue, it is something you should consider before choosing your wearable monitor.
-There are others that do not have an alarm in the nursery and one that even vibrates on the baby's belly to help rouse them gently from sleep so the alarm never sounds.
+Wearable movement monitors are arguably more reliable than the sensor pads that go under a baby's mattress.
+Because the baby wears the device, they can't roll out of the field of coverage like the sensor pad models.
+This device seems similar to others like it, with fewer false alarms and restless nights of getting up to check on a perfectly fine infant.
+The problem here is when and if there is a false alarm, you now have a very loud alarm going off inside your baby's nursery, which is not adjustable and could be upsetting for your little one who might have been in a deep sleep and is now awake and crying.
+While we can all agree a crying baby is better than one having any breathing issue, it is something you should consider before choosing your wearable monitor.
+There are others that do not have an alarm in the nursery and one that even vibrates on the baby's belly to help rouse them gently from sleep, so the alarm never sounds.

 Ease of Use